spiral/docs/security/authentication.md

 ```

 ## Actor Provider and Token Payload
-The next step to configure way to fetch actors/users based on token payloads, we must implement and register interface
+The next step to configure a way to fetch actors/users based on token payloads, we must implement and register interface
 `Spiral\Auth\ActorProviderInterface` for this purposes.

 ```php